Greece Golden Visa: Updated 2026 Rules + Market Guide

 When can I apply for citizenship?

-After 7 years of residency and meeting physical presence requirements.
+After 7 years of legal residency and meeting physical presence, language, and integration requirements.

 Is Greece still a profitable market in 2026?